 Here’s an easy way to expand your face mask wardrobe in no time, using fabric scraps or a bandana.
 If you or someone you know does not sew or you simply need a super fast (5 minutes) alternative, this easy, no-sew project is for you.

 Got a minute?
 Make a belt!
 These fashion-in-a-flash cuties go from start to finish in less than 30 minutes.
 It’s an excellent excuse to use those decorative stitches hiding on your sewing machine.

 Learn contortion pleating, which involves twisting the gauze into a bound bundle then drying it in a conventional dryer or a microwave prior to final air drying.
 Learn to crinkle, then learn to make this gorgeous tasseled scarf.

 It’s a utilitarian, get-down-to-business style that works well for women, men, even kids.
 You’ll love the tough riveted canvas, zippered pocket, and a cool slide buckle belt that cinches in place at waist or hip level.

 Wrap up in a long swath of softness with our beautiful, diaphanous scarf.
 Start with a voile, batiste or similar, add a perfectly centered finished seam, then create a line of tiny, twisted floss cords along both ends.

 You’ve seen these kinds of headbands everywhere.
 One is accordion-pleated so you can adjust the pleats to wear it wide or narrow; the other is a turban style with a classic front knot.
 Bad hair day be gone!

-Made of soft knit as a simple tube, it’s a 4-in-1 solution that comes in super handy these days: pull up over nose and mouth to protect, stretch over head as a hair cover, scrunch down into a headband, keep around neck for warmth.
+Made of soft knit as a simple tube, it’s a 4-in-1 solution that comes in super handy: pull up over nose and mouth to protect, stretch over head as a hair cover, scrunch down into a headband, keep around neck for warmth.